 A breakdown of the various regulation regimes is presented below.

-The lack of FCA regulation means that clients will not be able to receive compensation of up to GBP 85,000 from the Financial Services Compensation Scheme (FSCS) in an event of broker insolvency.
-However, under CySEC regulation, EU clients will be compensated by the Cyprus Investor Compensation Fund (ICF) for an amount of up to EUR 20,000, if IC Markets’ EU arm fails to meet its financial obligations.
+The lack of FCA regulation, however, means that UK clients will not be able to receive compensation of up to GBP 85,000 from the Financial Services Compensation Scheme (FSCS) in an event of broker insolvency.
+However, under the CySEC regulation, EU clients will be compensated by the Cyprus Investor Compensation Fund (ICF) for an amount of up to EUR 20,000, if IC Markets’ EU arm fails to meet its financial obligations.

-And, the lack of CFTC regulation means that IC Markets cannot provide online trading services to clients based in the United States.
+Meanwhile, the lack of a CFTC regulation means that IC Markets cannot provide online trading services to clients based in the United States.

 We should also note that the broker does not accept clients from several other countries, including Canada, Israel, New Zealand, Japan and Iran.